About you

 * Complete regular weekly tasks.

-* Assist with setting up meeting spaces, ensuring logistics such as catering, technology and relevant documents available.
+* Assist with setting up meeting spaces, ensuring logistics such as catering, technology and relevant documents are available.

 * Provide event support alongside the team including washing of camping equipment, bedding and towels.

-* Maintain inventory and ordering requirements such as stationary, office equipment, kitchen requirements, cab charges etc.
+* Maintain inventory and ordering requirements such as stationary, office equipment, kitchen requirements, cab charges, etc.

 * Contribute to the creation of systems and processes to improve business practices.

-* Coordinate resupply and maintenance of cleaning supplies, rubbish coordination and sanitary bin collection, cleaner etc.
+* Coordinate resupply and maintenance of cleaning supplies, rubbish coordination and sanitary bin collection, cleaner, etc.

 * Be a positive, innovative and active member of the Children's Ground team that contributes to a strong, connected, respectful and supportive organisation.